The Red Ranger Becomes an Adventurer in Another World: Tōgo's Party

 The Red Ranger of Kizuna Five who got transported to another world following the final battle against the Break Up King.
-After spending six months as an adventurer adjusting to the new world and helping various inviduals, he meets and joins Yihdra and his new party on a quest to save Alvarost's citizens.
-In additions to his abilties as Kizuna Red, Tōgo also possesses an additional transformation item which allow him To Transform into Kizuna Black, which has better offensive abilities but comes at the cost of emotional control; deadening him inside due to past trauma's in his life he tries to bury underneath his upbeat attitude and life philosophy's.
+After spending six months as an adventurer adjusting to the new world and helping various individuals, he meets and joins Yihdra and his new party on a quest to save Alvarost's citizens.
+In additions to his abilities as Kizuna Red, Tōgo also possesses an additional transformation item which allow him to transform into Kizuna Black, which has better offensive abilities but comes at the cost of emotional control; deadening him inside due to past traumas in his life he tries to bury underneath his upbeat attitude and life philosophy's.
 Red can also summon the Kizuna Beasts, his team's mecha from Earth, and direct them to form the Maximum Kizuna Kaiser by bringing members of his party into the mecha after establishing friendships with them.